First-year PhD Astrophysics Reading Group

 However, the difference is that complete mastery of all the details is not expected.
 This is the real world: the material is out there, and professional astrophysicists have to develop a working familiarity with it - often in far less time than would be ideal.
 At the most basic level, this means being able to decode the jargon.
 With luck, the ideas will be sufficiently exciting that readers will be motivated to dig into the details of some derivations.
 In coming together and talking over the material, it should be possible to share these insights.
 The main thing is to cover the territory as thoroughly as possible given the limited time (as a guide, it is envisaged that all preparation for the groups should not take a majority of your time - say up to 1 working day total per tutorial).
 This will at least provide an introduction to some of the more useful textbooks, and lay the foundation for more detailed specialized study.

-The reading groups sessions will typically be on Tuesdays from 3pm-4pm and will be held in the Lecture Theatre, but the Stobie room is the backup location in case there are any clashes.
+The reading groups sessions will typically be on Tuesdays from 4pm-5pm and will be held in the Lecture Theatre, but the Stobie room is the backup location in case there are any clashes.

 Available in reference section of ROE library.
 Please photocopy the relevant bit and leave the book for others to use.
-There are plenty of alternatives; reading these as well is not forbidden.....
+You can also access some of the material (Astronomical Measurements, for example) through the Springer website.
+Login via Shibboleth as "Edinburgh University Main Library" using your standard EASE password.
+Search for the book, and download.
+There are also plenty of alternatives texts; reading these as well is not forbidden.....

 Binney & Merrifield, Galactic astronomy